joone/rust-animation/README.md

 rust-animation is an OpenGL based graphics library for creating hardware-accelerated user interfaces written in Rust.
 It allows us to implement a simple animated UI for embedded devices.

+Note: this project is in early development stage so there would be a lot of changes without any notice.

 # Installation
 rust-animation is written in Rust so you need to install Rust:
 * https://www.rust-lang.org/tools/install